shrinerb/shrine/README.md

 background Sidekiq job.
 Obviously instead of Sidekiq you can just as well use any other backgrounding library.

-The main advantages of Shrine's backgrounding support over ones in other file upload libraries are:
+The main advantages of Shrine's backgrounding support over other file upload libraries are:

 * **User experience** – Before the background job finishes, Shrine allows you to show users the cached attachment, so at that point the upload is finished